 Looking after people on a night out

 We run Alcohol Reception Centres (ARCs) in town and city centres across the country, usually during winter.
-We currently have ARCs based in Newcastle and Manchester.

 Our ARCs look after people taken ill or injured on a night out.
 They typically operate on Friday and Saturday nights until the early hours of the morning.